cabforum/smime/SBR.md

    | Multipurpose and Legacy | MAY be present and MUST NOT be marked critical.
 May include the Adobe Time-stamp X509 extension (1.2.840.113583.1.1.9.1) or the Adobe ArchiveRevInfo extension (1.2.840.113583.1.1.9.2) |

 #### 7.1.2.4 All Certificates

-**DRAFT**
-All other fields and extensions MUST be set in accordance with RFC 5280.
-The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extKeyUsage` value, Certificate extension, or other data not specified in [Section 7.1.2.1](#7121-root-ca-certificate), [Section 7.1.2.2](#7122-subordinate-ca-certificate), or [Section 7.1.2.3](#7123-subscriber-certificate) unless the CA is aware of a reason for including the data in the Certificate.
+All fields and extensions MUST be set in accordance with RFC 5280.
+The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extKeyUsage` value, Certificate extension, or other data not specified in [Section 7.1.2.1](#7121-root-ca-certificate), [Section 7.1.2.2](#7122-subordinate-ca-certificate), or [Section 7.1.2.3](#7123--subscriber-certificates) unless the CA is aware of a reason for including the data in the Certificate.

 CAs SHALL NOT issue a Certificate with: